ersildan/SlapGame-Python/README.md

-A game against the computer.
+A game against the computer. <br>
-You need to do more damage to win.
+You need to do more damage to win. <br>
-The game is played on the command line.
+The game is played on the command line. <br>
 Good luck!